 Don’t let the ghost stories put you off, this is a beautiful amphitheater in which to spend a day fishing.

 The fishing is good with lots of hard fighting fish that average 6 to 8oz.
-That like anything traditional and black in a wave.
+They like anything traditional and black in a wave.
 If the sun is shining and there’s a light breeze try dries.

 Anglers favour the northwest shore which is accessed via a path from the small hamlet of Burnbanks.
 There’s a small car park in Burnbanks.
 Park and follow the road upto the path down the Northwest shore.